Note, this article is not finished! You can help by editing this doc page.

 This type of loop is most commonly used for working with arrays, although it can also be used in other ways.

-An array as understood in C++ is also a range, so feel free to use it.
+an array in C++ is also a range, so we can use this loop to iterate over it.

 std::vector<int> numbers = { 13, 42, -1, 0, -3, -5 };